 Changes In Insulin Levels

 The other reason for weight gain during ovulation for women who have diabetes is changes in insulin levels.
-Insulin is the hormone that regulates glucose levels in the blood (4).
-Most people may refer to it as blood sugar.
-It may result in weight gain during ovulation in several ways.
+Insulin is the hormone that regulates glucose (sugar) levels in the blood (4).
+Excess insulin may result in weight gain during ovulation in several ways.

-Typically, insulin helps in diabetes management by helping your body cells absorb glucose.
-However, when your body absorbs more glucose than is needed, the result is weight gain (4).
+Typically, insulin helps in blood sugar management by helping your body cells absorb glucose.
+However, when your body absorbs more glucose than is needed for energy right away, it stores it for later and the result is weight gain (4).
 According to Medical News Today, if the excess glucose is not removed, it is stored in tissues as fat (4).